jacsjs/VortexEngine/README.md

 My ambition was to convert this project to rust, however that is yet to be done.

-This was before I knew anything about threads, so should I continue this project at some point to continue learning, threads need to be implemented properly.
+This was before I knew anything about threads, so should I continue at some point for further learning purposes, threads need to be implemented properly.